October 13 and 14, 2017

 <Click here to download this year's brochure>

-Don’t miss the highlight of the festival: Our famous Country Supper Theatre which includes a bean or potato soup supper and drama each evening (choose beans or potato soup when purchasing tickets).
+Don’t miss the highlight of the festival: Our famous Country Supper Theatre which includes a bean or potato soup supper and drama each evening (one ticket allows you to choose beans or potato soup when you dine).
 The beans start cooking at 6:00 each morning and smell delicious all day.
 Talented local performers will entertain you while you enjoy all the beans or potato soup, and cornbread you can eat, plus sorghum cake and more, served by local youth.
 Doors open at 6:30 PM, supper is served at 7 PM, and the drama begins around 8:30 PM.
 Click here to purchase tickets.

 Watch local crafts being made and purchase some to take home.

 Several Forkland artists are on hand painting, sculpting, etc. during the Festival.

 Kids of all ages can enjoy creating their own artwork in the art room, find their way through a large corn maze, play games near the maze, or play at the playground!

 Go on a horse-drawn wagon ride through local scenery, and remember to pick up a pumpkin at the harvest booth.
 Or experience a lovely view from the top of the Forkland Community Center hill by taking a hike on our new Forkland Heritage Trail.